 - Whether there is a history of drug or alcohol abuse

 - The previous involvement of each parent in the children’s activities

 If only one parent is awarded custody, the other parent will be given visitation rights.
 Visitation may be supervised or unsupervised.
 The visitation schedule can also be decided by the court.

 In Oklahoma, children can state a preference for which parent they would like to live with.
 This preference is given more weight once a child reaches age 12 or older, but the judge is not obligated to go by the wishes of the child.

 Deciding on child custody can be exhausting and stressful.
 Let us help.
 We’re available to assist with your entire case, or we can just assist with one aspect of your divorce, such as child custody.
 This type of arrangement is called unbundled or limited scope representation.

-At The Law Office of Rhonda Telford Naidu, we have experienced Oklahoma City/Tulsa family lawyers who are ready to help.
+At Naidu Law, Family law attorneys, we have experienced Oklahoma City/Tulsa family lawyers who are ready to help.
 We’ll ensure that your rights are defended every step of the way.
 Contact us today at 405-792-2400.